Apply and Audition

 - February 1: Regular Decision

 All auditions completed by February 19 are considered for a Jordan College of the Arts Award.
-For best consideration, performing an on-campus audition is recommended.
-If circumstances prevent participation in the required on-campus audition/interview, department approval is required.
+For prime scholarship consideration, performing an on-campus audition is recommended.
+Although we prefer to conduct auditions in person, we recognize that this may not be feasible for everyone.
+To request a virtual audition option, please contact email@example.com.

 Audition Day Information